NERC-CEH/RainfallQC/docs/tutorials.rst

 -----------------------------------------------------------------------------
 Let's say you have data for a multiple rain gauge stored in "hourly_rain_gauge_network.csv" which looks like this:

-.. table:: Rain gauge network data example
+.. table:: Example data 2.
+Rain gauge network
     :widths: auto
     :align: center